Rohan-Yelandur/manim_ai/Learnings.md

 ### Concurrency

 Async() in JavaScript lets you use await inside to block until a long action completes.
+Use a backgroudnd job queue to handle rendering of multiple videos.

 ### Disk bloat
 If I'm going to run this on a server I don't want to store all the manim files, narration scripts,